ComSSA/www.comssa.org.au/minutes/2014-04-15/index.md

   * Next LAN:
     * Continue to Monday (3 nights)
     * Need to pack up by midday
+​    * Committee help out with setup of next event
   * All future LAN events:
     * Advertise the LAN more
     * Have more committee members attend the LAN